Minimalist

 More Ethical & Sustainable Brands Like John Galt

-If you appreciate John Galt's commitment to quality craftsmanship and conscious production, here are a few other highly-rated ethical and sustainable brands you might love.
+If you're looking for alternatives that prioritize ethical production and environmental responsibility, here are a few other highly-rated ethical and sustainable brands you might love.

 Patagonia